-Despite all that is known about bladder cancer risk factors, it is estimated approximately 40% of bladder cancer cases cannot be attributed to a known risk factor.
-(39) These cases are termed idiopathic, as the underlying cause is either spontaneous or not yet known.
+Despite all that is known about bladder cancer risk factors, its estimated that approximately 40% of bladder cancer cases cannot be attributed to a known risk factor.(41) These cases are termed idiopathic, as the underlying cause is either spontaneous or not yet known.
+Dr. Longo states in his report that it is his opinion that "bladder cancer is rarely idiopathic in the sense that it is likely to have a known cause."
+(Dr. Longo - Criswell Report; p.